kanishka-linux/kawaii-player/README.md

 * **About Subtitle Support:** It requires installation of ffmpeg on the server. ffmpeg is required for extracting and converting subtiles to WebVTT format which can be displayed in the browser.
 Server will first scan for subtitles in the video folder.
 If it does not find subtitle there then it will try to extract subtitle from the video itself if it's in mkv format.
 Subtitles support can be switched on by using command 'sub:on' or 'sub:reload'.
 Subtitles will be displayed as captions and won't be embedded into streaming video using transcoding, hence this method won't put strain on the server.
 In case of streaming mkv files, **Chromium** can play most of them well without subtitle; hence in such cases users can switch on subtitle support. **Firefox** does not support playing mkv files, hence switching on subtitle on it will be useful only for HTML5 compatible video formats.

+* **About Youtube-Quick (ytq:) command:** (Available in version 2.8+) the ytq command will send any url or torrent link to the the application without asking anything and will start playing the video instantly using mpv/mplayer and youtube-dl.
+Torrent http/magnet links will be played using torrent streaming engine of the application.
+All the casted url's will be temporarily saved in 'TMP_PLAYLIST' - which users can save later on.
+Torrents will be saved in 'Torrent->History' section.
+Users can control quality using 'quality:' command.

 ## Casting

 ###### [Index](#index)

 The computer running kawaii-player can be used as youtube-casting or torrent-casting device.
 Users can directly send youtube video/playlist links using web interface to the application with the help of text commands mentioned in the [Using Web Interface](#using-web-interface) section, which will be then played using mpv/mplayer and youtube-dl.
 If the computer running the application is connected to TV then user can directly view the content on TV.
 Same is with torrent http/magnet links.
 Users can preserve everything which has been played into local playlist.
-Users need to enable remote-control mode to use these features, without which everything you click might start playing in the browser if it's html5 compatible.
+Users need to enable **remote-control** mode to use these features, without which everything you click might start playing in the browser if it's html5 compatible.
 The playing instance can be easily controlled using web-based remote.

-The application has not been tested on raspberry-pi, but it's possible to install it on any gnu/linux based system, hence there should not be any problem installing it on raspberry-pi with lightweight Arch linux or ubuntu 16.04+ based systems.
-If kawaii-player is installed on raspberry-pi then users might turn their pi devices into some kind of chromecast for youtube and torrent streams.
+Explanation for some casting commands:

+* **yt:** command: First users have to select some playlist using web interface and then this command will send some url which will be then saved to that playlist.
+Users then have to click on the playlist entry manually to make it play on the server.

+* **torrent:** command: First select Torrent section from web interface, then this command will send torrent http/magnet link to the application.
+Users then have to go to Torrent->History section and click on the required item to make it start playing.

+* **ytq:** command: (Available in version 2.8+ onwards) Users can send any ytdl supported link/direct link or torrent magnet/http link to the application, which will be then played instantly without asking anything.

+For using remote control, see the following section.

 ## Remote Control